Toucaan/toucaan.research/README.md

 Toucaan is also careful about avoiding tribalistic-religious positions such as _not_ picking between CSS-grids or the flexbox.
 Use all you got, and whenever you like!

-    I have written a book on the [thoughts and reasoning](https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig) behind Toucaan.
+> I have written a book on the [thoughts and reasoning](https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig) behind Toucaan.

-Keep your style semantic, searchable and mathematically sound.
-At all times!
+Buying the book helps me support the Toucaan CSS framework directly.

 ## Getting Started